Perspectives and Prospects on Transformer Architecture for Cross-Modal Tasks with Language and Vision: Analysis of Cross-Modal Embeddings

 \subsection{Pre-training Tasks}

 One of the primary arguments laid by the transformer-based language models, including BERT, is that large-scale pre-training is the key to their successful performance.
-It follows evidently that pre-training tasks are essential in obtaining a high-quality language model.
+It follows evidently that the choice of pre-training tasks is essential in obtaining a high-quality language model.
 Cross-modal models employing transformer architecture have generally followed the same presumption, placing a strong emphasis on the design of pre-training objectives, and the key challenge is consequently how to replicate large-scale pre-training with cross-modal setting.
 For example, as shown in Sec~\ref{sec:2.2.2}, BERT is known for its unique pre-training tasks of masked language modeling and next sentence classification, but since it is designed solely for language, it inevitably requires adjustments to be extended to cross-modal setting.
 While most models adopt those two pre-training tasks in modified ways, some models propose additional pre-training tasks designed specifically for cross-modal setting.

 Masked language modeling, one of the two pre-training tasks of BERT, is used as is for linguistic input tokens in cross-modal models, almost without exception.
 One notable variation is InterBERT (\cite{lin2021m6v0}), which performs masked language modeling by replacing the masked word with continuous words, rather than random words as with most other models.
+B2T2 (\cite{alberti-etal-2019-fusion}) also extends the task by training language model while seeing the image.
 Another pre-raining task of BERT, next sentence prediction, is mostly converted to binary classification of whether input image and sentence are semantically matched.
 This also is performed by most cross-modal models, with few exceptions such as VL-BERT (\cite{Su2020VL-BERT:}) or UnifiedVLP (\cite{zhou2019unified}) that explicitly opt not to perform this pre-training task.
 InterBERT again makes a unique variation by explicitly involving matching with hard negative examples.